nicolovalle/TimeDeadMapTools/README.md

   - `GOOD` if the average dead time of OB after the first 10 seconds is below 5%
   - `MEDIUM` if it is below 10%
   - `BAD` otherwise
-- **Chip interval**:
-  - `GOOD` if the chip IDs in the time-evolving part of the map are properly grouped into lanes
-  - `FATAL` otherwise
 - **Fully dead IB**:
   - `GOOD` if the number of IB chips marked as dead in every step of the map is lower than 9
   - `MEDIUM` if such number is less than 10% of the IB chips (i.e., less than 44)